stm32duino/STM32Ethernet/README.md

 User can provide his own defined options at sketch level by adding his configuration in a file named `STM32lwipopts.h`.

+## New init procedure **!!!**

+The init of the Ethernetinterface changed, the ordner is now:

+	Ethernet.begin(ip, subnet, gateway, dns);

+This is more logical.
+A MAC address is no more needed!

 ## Note

 `EthernetClass::maintain()` in no more required to renew IP address from DHCP.<br>